 But school garden programs need support in order to unlock their full potential.
 Without well-trained educators, strong curriculum, and supportive networks, garden programs often become underutilized or even forgotten.
 With support, however, they thrive, become institutionalized into school cultures, and inspire children for decades.

-Regional School Garden Support Organizations have emerged as a key determinant in the success of school garden programs across the country.
+Regional School Garden Support Organizations have emerged as a key determinant in the success and sustainability of school garden programs across the country.
 This Institute is designed to provide SGSO leaders with the inspiration and information they need to effectively support school garden programs in their regions, and to share best practices with other SGSOs nationally.

 View what took place at our 2019 School Garden Support Organization Institute.